 Experience Washington’s winter wonderland at the Lake Chelan Winterfest like never before with spectacular views of Lake Chelan, nestled between snow-capped mountains and glacier-fed waters.

-Winter sports enthusiasts can check out nearby Echo Ridge Nordic Ski Area, which offers 25 miles for snowshoeing, cross-country, single-track, and skate skiing.
+Winter sports enthusiasts can check out nearby Echo Ridge Nordic Ski Area, which offers 25 miles of snowshoeing, cross-country, single-track, and skate skiing.

 Noted as one of MSN’s 10 Best Automotive Museums worldwide, America’s Car Museum – Lemay is a dream destination for collectors and auto enthusiasts.